Responding to hate

 Process for recording non-crime incidents

-The following process should be used by officers and staff recording and responding to non-crime incidents where the complainant perceives the incident may be motivated by hostility.
+The following process should be used by officers and staff when recording and responding to non-crime incidents where the complainant perceives that the incident may be motivated by hostility or prejudice.

 Step one – gather information

-A non-crime incident that is perceived by the complainant to be motivated by hostility is reported to the police.
+An incident, which is perceived by the complainant to be motivated by hostility, is reported to the police.

 The call taker should:

-• gather as much information as possible about the incident and any involved persons
+• gather as much information as possible about the incident, location and any involved persons (including previous incidents involving the same complainant, subject, target group or location)

-• in particular, investigate and record any basis for the complainant’s perception that the incident may be motivated by hostility
+• investigate and record the basis for the complainant’s perception that the incident may be motivated by hostility

-Note: The call taker should not directly challenge the complainant’s perception, as this may undermine ‘victim focus and belief’ as set out in the national crime recording standard (NCRS), but should investigate to establish why the view is held.
+The call taker should not directly challenge the complainant’s perception of hostility, as this may undermine ‘victim focus and belief’, as set out in the NCRS.
+However, they should investigate the complainant’s perception to establish why their view is held.

 Step two – assess the incident